OpenCommRadio/OpenCommRadio/README.md

 ##  Adding New Platforms

-1. Create a new folder under `platforms/`:
+1. Create a new git repository and add it as a submodule under platforms/ with the following structure:

    ```
    platforms/<your_platform>/